Kamal-Singh22/Iamkamalsingh/README.md

 ## About Me
 Hi there!
-I'm Kamal Singh, a passionate Computer Science Engineering student currently pursuing my Bachelor's degree.
+I'm Kamal Singh, a passionate Computer Science Engineering student pursuing my Bachelor's degree.
 My primary interests lie in the fields of software development and web development.
 I enjoy exploring new technologies, solving problems, and collaborating on projects that have a positive impact.

 ## Current Focus
 🔭 **Working on:**